Jojo-M-C/personalweb/content/about-me/index.md

 ---

-Hi 👋, my name is <a href="/me">Johanna Christoph</a>, I’m a Computer Science Student from Austria working on achieving my <a href="/impossible-list">Impossible List</a>.
+Hi 👋, my name is Johanna Christoph, I’m a Computer Science Student from Austria working on achieving my <a href="/impossible-list">Impossible List</a>.

 <img class="thumbnailshadow" src="img/mountain.jpg"/>